paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-055-medical-and-dental-care.md

 Subsec. (a)(4).
 Pub.
 L. 115–91, § 713(3), added par.
 (4) relating to authorization of military director or other senior military officer to serve as a commanding officer.

-#### Requirements for Consultations
+#### Requirements for Consultations Relating to Military Medical Research and Defense Health Agency Research and Development
 Pub.
 L. 117–81, div.
-A, title VII, § 712(b), Dec.
+A, title VII, § 712(b), (c), Dec.
 27, 2021, 135 Stat.
-1783, provided that: “The Secretary of Defense shall ensure that consultations are carried out under [section 1073c(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1073c/f&num=0&edition=prelim), United States Code (as added by subsection (a)), to include the plans of each military department to ensure a comprehensive transition of any military medical research organizations of the military department with respect to the establishment of the Defense Health Agency Research and Development.”
+1783, 1784, provided that: “(b) Requirements for Consultations.—The Secretary of Defense shall ensure that consultations are carried out under [section 1073c(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1073c/f&num=0&edition=prelim), United States Code (as added by subsection (a)), to include the plans of each military department to ensure a comprehensive transition of any military medical research organizations of the military department with respect to the establishment of the Defense Health Agency Research and Development. “(c) Deadline for Initial Consultations.—Initial consultations shall be carried out under [section 1073c(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1073c/f&num=0&edition=prelim), United States Code (as added by subsection (a)), with each military department by not later than March 1, 2022.”

 #### Limitation on Closures and Downsizings in Connection With Transition of Administration
 Pub.
 L. 115–232, div.
 A, title VII, § 711(a)(3), Aug.
 13, 2018, 132 Stat.
 1807, provided that: “In carrying out the transition of responsibility for the administration of military medical treatment facilities pursuant to subsection (a) of [section 1073c of title 10](./chapter-055-medical-and-dental-care.md#section-1073c), United States Code (as amended by paragraph (1)), and in addition to any other applicable requirements under section 1073d of that title, the Secretary of Defense may not close any military medical treatment facility, or downsize any medical center, hospital, or ambulatory care center (as specified in section 1073d of that title), that addresses the medical needs of beneficiaries and the community in the vicinity of such facility, center, hospital, or care center until the Secretary submits to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report setting forth the following: “(A) A description of the methodology and criteria to be used by the Secretary to make decisions to close any military medical treatment facility, or to downsize any medical center, hospital, or ambulatory care center, in connection with the transition, including input from the military department concerned. “(B) A requirement that no closure of a military medical treatment facility, or downsizing of a medical center, hospital, or ambulatory care center, in connection with the transition will occur until 90 days after the date on which Secretary submits to the Committees on Armed Services of the Senate and the House of Representatives a report on the closure or downsizing.”